TypeMatrix 2030 vs. X-Bows: The Evolution of Ortholinear Ergonomics

 | Layout Type | Ortholinear (Grid) | Radial (Curved Columnar) |

-| Switch Type | Scissor-Switch Membrane | Mechanical (Hot-Swappable) |
+| Switch Type | Scissor-Switch (Membrane) | Mechanical (Hot-Swappable) |

 | Wrist Angle | Parallel (Forces Ulnar Deviation) | Neutral (Natural Splay) |

-| Customization | Hardware Toggles (Dvorak/Colemak) | Full QMK/VIA Software |
+| Customization | Hardware Toggles Only | Full QMK/VIA Software |

 | Key Travel | Short (Laptop Feel) | Deep & Cushioned (4mm) |

-1. The Shared Philosophy: Why We Both Reject "Stagger"
+1. The Shared Philosophy: Killing the "Stagger"

 Both TypeMatrix and X-Bows agree on one fundamental truth: Row-staggered keyboards are broken.